Professional Development Academy

 - Minimum of three years of continuous service

-- Two prior, consecutive years of successful performance at the "exceeds or exceptional" level
+- Two prior, consecutive years of successful performance.

 - No disciplinary actions and currently not on a Performance Improvement Plan